liuqi627/DistSys-HW5/README.md

     the resolution is pretty the same with situation 1;

 3. Discovery Server crashed:<br/>
-    Simply connect to a replica Discovery Server.
+    For Discovery Server, we have two: master and backup.
+When the master node crashes, simply connect to the backup Discovery Server.
 May need to implement this in Client side<br/>